huggingface/datasets/docs/source/loading_datasets.rst

 .. note::

-    An Apache Arrow Table is the internal storing format for 🤗Datasets.
+    An Apache Arrow Table is the internal storing format for 🤗 Datasets.
 It allows to store arbitrarily long dataframe, typed with potentially complex nested types that can be mapped to numpy/pandas/python types.
 Apache Arrow allows you to map blobs of data on-drive without doing any deserialization.
 So caching the dataset directly on disk can use memory-mapping and pay effectively zero cost with O(1) random access.
 Alternatively, you can copy it in CPU memory (RAM) by setting the ``keep_in_memory`` argument of :func:`datasets.load_dataset` to ``True``.
-    The default in 🤗Datasets is to memory-map the dataset on disk unless you set ``datasets.config.IN_MEMORY_MAX_SIZE`` different from ``0`` bytes (default).
+    The default in 🤗 Datasets is to memory-map the dataset on disk unless you set ``datasets.config.IN_MEMORY_MAX_SIZE`` different from ``0`` bytes (default).
 In that case, the dataset will be copied in-memory if its size is smaller than ``datasets.config.IN_MEMORY_MAX_SIZE`` bytes, and memory-mapped otherwise.
 This behavior can be enabled by setting either the configuration option ``datasets.config.IN_MEMORY_MAX_SIZE`` (higher precedence) or the environment